Far Cry 5 first impressions. The open world has yet to blow me away. But it feels promising. Extremely promising!

 All screenshots belong to Ubisoft.

 No (lengthy) introduction for this post.
 I’ll get right down to business.
-I’m aching to get back to the game.
+I’m aching to get back to Hope County.

-Overall opinion towards the intro this time: it’s awesome!
+Overall opinion on the intro this time: it’s awesome!
 Possibly the best one to date in the franchise!

 (BTW, I’m playing the PC version.
 With a GTX 1070)